 - This approach requires the engine machines to be in the same network as your original FME Flow installation, and in the same data center or geographically close.
-To run jobs outside of your network, use Remote Engine Services instead. - Adding FME Engines that do not match the primary release version of the FME Flow Core is not supported.
+To run jobs outside of your network, use Remote Engines Services instead. - Adding FME Engines that do not match the primary release version of the FME Flow Core is not supported.
 The primary release version refers to the first decimal value following the release year.
 For example, if the release version of the FME Flow Core is 2020.0, FME Engines from release versions 2020.0.1 or 2020.0.2 are supported.
-However, FME Engines from release versions 2020.1 or 2021 are not supported. - We recommend installing all FME Engines on systems that are synchronized to the same time zone as other FME Engines and the FME Flow Core.
+However, FME Engines from release versions 2020.1 or 2021 are not supported. - Firewalls must permit certain ports to be opened between nodes that host FME Engines and other nodes of an FME Flow installation.
+For more information, see FME Flow Ports. - We recommend installing all FME Engines on systems that are synchronized to the same time zone as other FME Engines and the FME Flow Core.
 If time zones differ, unexpected issues may arise, including: - Difficulty accessing the FME Flow Web User Interface. - Improper timing of Schedule Initiated triggers. - Inconsistent or misleading timestamps in log files (accessed from Resources).